Dear Retirement Adviser,

 -- Vicki Voluble

-You can use Bankrate's mortgage payment calculator to determine how much extra you need to pay each month to get the loan paid off early.
+You can use Bankrate's handy mortgage payment calculator to determine how much extra you need to pay each month to get the loan paid off early.
 Make sure your new loan doesn't have a prepayment penalty, and you're good to go.

 Get more news, money-saving tips and expert advice by signing up for a free Bankrate newsletter.